The best written letters are worthless if no one sees them!

 Check the spelling and grammar of your scannable documents.
 Use the word processor's spell and grammar checker.
 If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your document, CV or resume send it to a professional for assistance.

 Remember that your document, letter or CV/resume must be targeted, scannable and generate hits.
-If you have a difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples, CV templates, resume samples and resume templates or:
+If you have difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples, CV templates, resume samples and resume templates or:

 Most recruiters expect to receive a cover letter together with your resume or CV.